MUSLI - School and Children's Book Museum

-The MUSLI – Museum of The School and Book for Children, located in the heart of Turin, is the main emanation of the Tancredi Foundation of Barolo, which also animates the Study Center, the International Library of Youth Literature, and the Archive, and which is linked to the pedagogical initiatives promoted in the first half of the nineteenth century by the Marquises of Barolo.
-MUSLI is a suggestive enchanted journey into the world of school and children's books between the nineteenth and twentieth centuries it is divided into two separate but complementary Areas: the Educational Area and the History of Children’s Books Area.
+The MUSLI - School and Children's Book Museum , located in the heart of Turin , is the main emanation of the Tancredi di Barolo Foundation , which also animates the Study Center, the International Library of Youth Literature and the Archive, and which it is linked to the pedagogical initiatives promoted in the first half of the nineteenth century by the Marquises of Barolo.

-1. Between desks, nibs and various teaching materials, without forgetting the aspect of the game, the visit of the Educational Area allows you to approach in an engaging and direct way the illustrious pedagogical and editorial tradition of the city of Turin and the Piedmont Region.
-The exhibition is spread over four floors and it is in a part of Palazzo Barolo where you can visit, among other things: the “Aula del libro Cuore”, the School for Laughing, the Kindergarten of the early twentieth century, a room entirely dedicated to the figure of De Amicis.
+The School Path between desks, nibs and various teaching materials, without forgetting the aspect of the game, allows you to approach the illustrious pedagogical and publishing tradition of the city of Turin and the Piedmont Region in an engaging and direct way.
+The exhibition is spread over four floors and is located in a wing of Palazzo Barolo where it is possible to visit, among other things: the Heart book room, the School for Laughing, the early twentieth century kindergarten, a room entirely dedicated to the figure of De Amicis .